-Good News: The Gospel of Christ Offers Certain Hope.
+Good News: Jesus Christ Offers Certain Hope.

 We want you to understand that Christ offers a hope that is a certain hope!
 God offers forgiveness to those who place their faith in Christ.
 In Romans 15:13, Paul writes,"Now the God of hope fill you with all joy and peace in believing, that ye may abound in hope, through the power of the Holy Ghost."